mimosacb/beer-timer/README.md

 # beer-timer
-Time all your homebrewing steps and temperatures: mash, sparge, boild and pitch
+Time all your homebrewing steps and temperatures: mash, sparge, boil and pitch